BLESSED ARE THE POOR IN THE SPIRIT

 In spite of Apostle Paul’s abundant visions and revelations of the Lord Jesus Christ, yet his constant longing or heart’s cry is: “that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death.”
 (Philip.
 3:10 NKJV).

-Although Paul was caught up into Paradise and heard inexpressible words which he said is not lawful for a man to utter, yet he passionately states: “Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.”
+Although Paul was caught up into Paradise and heard inexpressible words which he said is not lawful for a man to utter, yet he passionately states, “Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.”
 (Philip.
 3:12 NKJV).

-Therefore, don’t be so rich or full in the spirit that you have no room or need for God in your life.
+Therefore, don’t be so rich or full in the spirit that you no longer have no room or need for God in your life.
 It is only the poor in the spirit that will always have unlimited access to the inexhaustible riches, graces or resources of the kingdom of heaven.

-The Lord Jesus teaches: “Blessed are the poor in the spirit, for theirs is the kingdom of heaven.”
+The Lord Jesus teaches, “Blessed are the poor in the spirit, for theirs is the kingdom of heaven.”
 (Matt.
 5:3 NKJV).

-The Scripture states: “For all these things my hand has made, and they are mine, says the Lord; but to this man only will I give attention, to him who is poor and broken in spirit, fearing my word.”
+God said through Isaiah, “For all these things my hand has made, and they are mine, says the Lord; but to this man only will I give attention, to him who is poor and broken in spirit, fearing my word.”
 (Isa.
 66:2 BBE).